 Iain's Story

 Iain, from Mackay, Queensland, lost his 14-year-old daughter, Ashley, to suicide in 2021.
-He has participated in The Push-Up Challenge twice, raising $5000 for mental health in 2022.
+He has participated in The Push-Up Challenge twice, raising almost $15,000 for mental health in the last 3 years.
 Iain shares his story with us here, including how he has dealt with grief, and why we should never judge someone who says they are struggling.

 Ashley and Iain